-Write a prayer asking God to help us obey and follow Him with all our hearts. (from http://www.missionarlington.org/d/OT-2YR-97-Jonah.pdf)
+Write a prayer asking God to help us obey and follow Him with all our hearts.

 Using the information read in the Bible, create a storybook cover for the Bible story using an old cereal box as the base.
 Include a title, the Bible verse number, and appropriate pictures.
 On the back write a summary of the story including the main message.